 Post Sleeves are fittings meant to be set in cement to receive a railing post.

 Pre-Galvanized refers to Steel that was galvanized, or coated in zinc, while still in its original sheet form.
 With McNICHOLS products, Pre-Galvanized Steel goes through the galvanization process before it is manufactured into Wire Mesh, Perforated Metal, Expanded Metal, Bar Grating, Plank Grating or other Hole Products.
+Pre-Galvanizing generally results in a smoother finish than Hot-Dipped Galvanizing.

 Press-locked refers to weldless Bar Grating that is joined by pressing the cross bars into the tops of the bearing bars.
 The pressure forces some of the metal of the cross bars into a dovetail slot in the main bars, effectively locking the bars together.